florib779/Roon/articles/home-assistant-smart-home.md

 `Do you want to proceed with overwriting the /etc/network/interfaces file?
 [N/y]`

-In my case I simply pressed return (No).
+In my case I simply pressed return (No), although it's recommended to press "Yes".

 [Source](https://peyanski.com/how-to-install-home-assistant-supervised-official-way/#Home_Assistant_Supervised_method)